Travel 6 minutes 25 June 2024

 Lunch

-Gastronomy is one of Portugal's hallmarks and that's why there's no excuse not to venture out to the capital's many interesting and delicious restaurants.
+Gastronomy is one of Portugal's hallmarks and that's why there's no excuse not to venture out to the capital's many interesting and enticing restaurants.
 There are several more refined options on the table, such as Belcanto, Lisbon's first Two MICHELIN Star restaurant, which is one of the flagships of Portuguese gastronomic culture around the world.
-With Chef José Avillez's creations, you can sample the country's most authentic flavors (including plenty of seafood), all surrounded by a dedicated and professional service team who will enhance your experience at every turn.
+With Chef José Avillez's creations, you can sample the country's most authentic flavors (including plenty of seafood), all while being looked after by a dedicated and professional service team who will enhance your experience at every turn.
 Other options for this style of meal could be Alma by Chef Henrique Sá Pessoa (Two MICHELIN Stars) or EPUR by Frenchman Vincent Farges (One MICHELIN Star).

 If you want something more relaxed and irreverent, you can opt for Ofício, located right next to the Chiado area, which holds a Bib Gourmand and specializes in small dishes to share.
 Portuguese recipes and seasonal ingredients dominate the menu and the wine selection is well worth exploring, full of small national and international producers.
 The Fogo restaurant, the second project by Chef Alexandre Silva, is also a good alternative, especially for fans of food cooked over fire, a method that reigns supreme over the entire menu.